highcharts/connectors-morningstar/docs/connectors/morningstar/security-compare.md

 Use the `SecurityCompareConnector` to load the connector.

-Specify the securities in the options along with a Postman environment file for authentication and other parameters such as `currency`.
+Specify the security in the options along with your credentials or a session token for authentication.

 ### Securities